alex-strobel/DPP-LabManual/Code-of-Conduct.md

 We value interesting, creative, and informative research.
 We strive to method and data transparency, analytic reproducibility and robustness, and effect replicability.
 A study can be seen as credible or "not yet proven wrong" if other (independent) researchers are unable to identify flaws in study design, data processing, statistical analyses, and replicability.
 To achieve that, we conduct careful analyses and thorough as well as detailed record-keeping and writing.

+To learn in more detail how to do credible and trustworthy science, we attend workshops on topics related to good scientific practice and reproducibility.
+See also the [DFG Guidelines for Safeguarding Good Research Practice](https://www.dfg.de/en/research_funding/principles_dfg_funding/good_scientific_practice/) and the [DGPs Guidelines on Data Management and Data Sharing in Psychological Science](https://www.dgps.de/schwerpunkte/transparente-wissenschaft/umgang-mit-forschungsdaten/).

 ## We embrace open science principles and act accordingly.

 This means that all team members should adhere to the principles stated in the [OSIP Research Transparency Statement](https://tu-dresden.de/mn/psychologie/die-fakultaet/open-science/osip-research-transparency-statement) devised by the Open Science Initiative of the Faculty of Psychology (and ideally should sign it).